 The Commonwealth War Graves Commission's Corporate Plan is our main strategic planning document.
 It provides a framework for the delivery of the obligations described in our Royal Charter.
 It is a clear statement of our vision, strategic aims and priorities for the next five years.

 The Commission seeks to provide value for money and respect the environment in which the cemeteries and memorials are located.
-In 2015/16, the Commission received more than £61 million in funding, provided by the member governments of the Commonwealth nations who share the cost of the Commission's work proportionately to the number of their graves.
+In 2019/20, the Commission received just under £65 million in funding, provided by the member governments of the Commonwealth nations who share the cost of the Commission's work proportionately to the number of their graves.

 OUR CUSTOMER CHARTER